aoloe/php-senape/README.md

     - [ ] dynamically add a form / move the form below the comment when in reply mode (js mandatory)
       - [ ] create the javascript to move / add the form
       - [ ] add a "reply to" hidden field in the form
-    - [ ] create a template for the comments list
+    - [x] create a template for the comments list
-    - [ ] create a template for the comment
+    - [x] create a template for the comment
     - [ ] dynamically add the result to the html
     - [x] if the settings say so, add labels to the input boxes
+- [ ] add the avatars
 - [x] render the widgets from php
 - [ ] translation
   - [x] create a translation class